MilesMorales160/IVR11-IITISOC-24/README.md

 o	Create slots or perforations if needed for better friction characteristics.
 3. Pressure Plate
 1. Define Dimensions:
-o	Determine the diameter, thickness, and features like spring pockets or load distribution patterns.
+o	Determine the diameter, thickness.
 2. Create Base Sketch:
 o	Start a new sketch on the XY plane. o	Draw the outer circle and any inner features.